XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/pseudo-transaction-types/unlmodify.md

 A `UNLModify` [pseudo-transaction](pseudo-transaction-types.md) marks a change to the [Negative UNL](../../../../concepts/consensus-protocol/negative-unl.md), indicating that a trusted validator has gone offline or come back online.

-**Note:** You cannot send a pseudo-transaction, but you may find one when processing ledgers.
+{% admonition type="info" name="Note" %}You cannot send a pseudo-transaction, but you may find one when processing ledgers.{% /admonition %}

 ## Example {% $frontmatter.seo.title %} JSON